Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 pineapple curry

 A fruit curry!
 Yes, it is possible.
-If pineapple found its way onto a pizza, I think pineapple curry is more than justified.
 Sri Lankan pineapple is among the best in the world, so while on the island make sure not only to eat it fresh, but try a curried version too.
 Combined with other dishes, pineapple adds a sweet punch to the explosion of flavors that is Sri Lankan rice and curry.

 ambarella curry sri lanka

 Another popular fruit curry is made of a locally grown ambarella.
 The tartness of the fruit combined with the sugar sweetened gravy results in a wonderful sweet and sour curry.
 There’s a pit inside every fruit, so be careful when eating.
-The pit is kinda spiky too.
+The pit is spiky and fibrous.

 kehel muwa - banana flower